agile-ts/documentation/docs/main/StyleGuide.md

     ...interfaces,
 };
 ```
-So it can then be imported into our UI-Component:
+In the UI-Layer it can then be imported like that:
 ```ts
 import core from '../core';